Honeymoon (2022 film): Premise

 The film begins by talking about the stupidity within generations of one family.
 A bomb lands in an Indian farm and that is when the person who owns the farm claims the bomb and runs.
 He pulls the pin and is blown up.
 Following this, his family argue he should be recognised as a Shaheed.
 [It is not mentioned again - done for light humour effect].
 The next generation is shown to be stupid as they try to fix a fan for several days, when in reality it is because they have not paid the electricity bill.
 Deep (Gippy Grewal) has his hero entrance by running after and catching the bus with his chacha on.
 It takes them to the station to pay the electricity bill, where Deep is laughed at by Sukh when he says he does not know about online payments.
 Sukh (Jasmin Bhasin) giggles away hysterically and then walks with her friend to the bus stop.
 Deep follows her all the way home.
 He takes his chacha who pretends to be the guy to fix their electric meter.
 Deep follows Sukh up stairs to declare his love but his chacha blows the fuse.
 Deep returns again with his brother-in-law and again he blows the fuse, but Deep manages to declare his love to Sukh.
 They fall in love and are married.

 A government official comes to tell the family that the government are purchasing their land for 30 crores to build an airport.
 The family say this is down to Sukh and her good luck.
 After being asked what she wants, Sukh says she wants to go on honeymoon but their extended family doesn't know what it means and joins them to celebrate a land deal that fetches them a mouthwatering price.

-Filmed in London for the abroad scenes.